lemmy/BlockingQueue/README.md

 --------------------------------------------------------------------------

+### v33 (Refinement Fair): Prove BlockingQueueFair implements BlockingQueueSplit.

+A proof showing that ```BlockingQueueSplit``` implements ```BlockingQueueSplit```.
+Two lemmas show that it is sometimes necessary to prove simpler facts first to prove the main theorem.

+Compared to the previous proofs, this one is far more involved and more realistically reflects the efforts require to write proofs; the refinement proof took approximately three weeks.
+Three weeks is quite an investment considering that the correctness of the refinement seems straight forward in the first place.
+However, three weeks also includes the work to detect and help with a fix for a [regression in TLAPS 1.4.4](https://github.com/tlaplus/tlapm/releases/tag/v1.4.5), identifying [two](https://github.com/tlaplus/tlaplus/issues/434) Toolbox [issues](https://github.com/tlaplus/tlaplus/issues/433), and familiarizing myself with the TLAPS [build](https://github.com/tlaplus/tlapm/blob/master/tools/installer/tlaps-release.sh.in) and [development](https://www.youtube.com/watch?v=Eu46FmhpR_0&feature=youtu.be) process.

 ### v32 (Refinement Fair): Prove TypeInv is an inductive invariant of BlockingQueueFair.

 As a first step of proving that ```BlockingQueueFair``` refines ```BlockingQueueSplit```, we once again prove inductiveness of ```TypeInv```.